We understand that this is a worrying time for people with care and support needs, and for those who care for someone.

 Visiting people in a residential or nursing care home or a supported living scheme

 Care homes and care home providers have strict visitor policies due to the risk of COVID-19 to residents.
 Almost all care homes now restrict all visitors but please check directly with the home.

 In general, you should not be visiting care homes or supported living schemes, even though you may be feeling well and will be missing loved ones.
 You could try to stay in touch by telephone, post or using the internet.
-We are all required now to keep a two metre distance from other people and stay home as far as possible.

 Visit Camden Care Choices for more information and updates on Adult Social Care in Camden.